The Patriots will surely find something left to prove after fifth Super Bowl title

 And when Patriots owner Robert Kraft all but put commissioner Roger Goodell on blast during the trophy presentation.

-“Two years ago, we won our fourth Super Bowl down in Arizona and I told our fans that was the sweetest one of all,” Kraft said.
-“But, a lot has transpired during the last two years, and I don’t think that needs any explanation.
+“Two years ago, we won our fourth Super Bowl down in Arizona, and I told our fans that was the sweetest one of all,” Kraft said.
+“Bu, a lot has transpired during the last two years, and I don’t think that needs any explanation.
 But I want to say to our fans, our brilliant coaching staff, our amazing players, who are so spectacular, this is unequivocally the sweetest.
-And I’m proud to say, for the fifth time, we are all Patriots and tonight.
-For the fifth time, the Patriots are world champions.”
+And I’m proud to say, for the fifth time, we are all Patriots and tonight, for the fifth time, the Patriots are world champions.”

 Kraft, of course, was referring to the team’s ball deflation scandal, which created a very public, very ugly schism between the league office and the NFL’s flagship franchise.